 If you are not a resident of the United States, you understand and agree that MediaFire stores and processes your information on computers located in the United States, and by providing any data to MediaFire, you consent to the transfer of such information to the United States.

-We will not rent, sell or share your personally identifiable information with third parties.
+We will not rent or sell your personally identifiable information with third parties.
 However, we may disclose your personal information or any of its log file information when we have a good faith belief that disclosure is reasonably necessary to (a) comply with a law, regulation or compulsory legal request; (b) co-operate with the investigations of purported unlawful activities; (c) identify persons who may be violating the law or legal notice; (d) protect and defend the rights or property of MediaFire or third parties; (e) protect the safety of an individual or group; (f) prevent fraud or abuse of MediaFire or its users.

 We utilize API, SDK, "cookies" and other technologies to collect information and improve our Services.
 A cookie is a small data file that we transfer to your digital device.
 We may use "persistent cookies" to save your registration ID and login password for future logins to the Service.
 We may use "session ID cookies" to enable certain features of the Service, to better understand how you interact with the Service and to monitor aggregate usage and web traffic routing on the Service.
 You can instruct your browser, by changing its options, to stop accepting cookies or to prompt you before accepting a cookie from the websites you visit.
 If you do not accept or delete cookies, however, you may not be able to use all aspects of the Service or be able to access your uploaded files if you have not already created a registered account.
 We also employ HTML5 technology and, by default, local storage which you can disable on your My Account page.
 You are solely responsible for the privacy and security of your digital devices receiving this technology.